 As warehouse automation continues to grow, so do other innovative warehouse solutions.
 These 10 trends in warehouse management and automation are changing the face of the industry, and the way manufacturers, distributors and other warehouse operators do business in 2020.

 - Gamification of the Warehouse

 - Big Data

-In the world of automation, AGVs and AMRs are essentially the oil that keeps the machine running.
-AGVs, or automated guided vehicles, and AMRs, or autonomous mobile robots, are robotics innovations that are delivering new efficiencies in warehouse management and function.
+In the world of automation, AGVs (automated guided vehicles) and AMRs (autonomous mobile robots) are robotics innovations that are delivering new efficiencies in warehouse management and operations.

 AGVs and AMRs come in a wide variety of sizes and capabilities, each designed to support a function of a warehouse or manufacturing system.
-Some types of AMRs and AGVs include floor cleaners, forklifts, pallet movers, and more.
-Two of the leading developers of the robotics warehouse automation trend are Balyo Robotics and Locus Robotics.
+Some types of AMRs and AGVs include floor cleaners, forklifts, pallet movers and more.
+Two of the leading developers of the warehouse robots are Balyo Robotics and Fetch Robotics.

-Because many in the world of warehousing and manufacturing are struggling to find qualified employees to fill the many open jobs, some have created a new way to incentivize current and prospective workers.
+Because many in the world of warehousing and manufacturing are struggling to find qualified employees to fill the many open jobs, some warehouse operators are experimenting with new ways to incentivize current and prospective workers.